danielhz/wquery-docs/index.md

 **User:** All experiments will be run for a user identified as `$USER` which home is `/home/$USER`.
 Also, `$USER` is in the `sudo` group.

-**RDF code:** Code of experiments that use the RDF data model is tracked in [a git repository](https://bitbucket.org/danielhz/wikidata-experiments).
+**Code:** Code of experiments that use the RDF data model is tracked in [a git repository](https://bitbucket.org/danielhz/wikidata-experiments).
 `$USER` runs the following command inside the `/home/$USER` folder to get this code.